5 Key Questions for Creating a “Test and Learn” Culture

 One of the core attributes of an effective digital team is a focus on creating a “test and learn” culture.
 And what digital marketing experts mean when talking about a “test and learn” culture is one where you put an emphasis on testing your assumptions about your marketing activities, learning from those tests, then doubling down on the areas that work; in other words, “fish where the fishin’s good.”

 To do this successfully, of course, you need data.
 And it can seem complicated to understand what data is most critical to your business.
+Yes, we’ve entered a world of “big data.”
+But you don’t need big data.
+You need your data.
+And over time, handling data gets easier; as I’ve pointed out elsewhere, AI makes big data little.

-But there are really only five questions you need to answer to ensure you’re well positioned to effectively test your digital marketing activities, learn from those tests, and determine where to focus your efforts:
+So don’t worry about “big data” for now.
+Instead focus your energies on the five questions you need to answer to ensure you’re well positioned to effectively test your digital marketing activities, learn from those tests, and determine where to focus your efforts:

 - What are your conversions?
 What are the actions you want your customers to take?
 Do you want them to buy on your website or mobile app?
 Or are you in a lead-generation business and want them to provide contact information?
 Each is equally valid and provides a key building block for creating a test and learn culture.